googleapis/google-cloud-python/docs/datastore-narrative_example.rst

    "sally","expenses-2014-04-19","2014-04-21","2014-04-22","PyCon 2014, Montreal","Paid","Check #3992"
    "sally","expenses-2014-09-01","2014-09-04","2014-09-04","Frotz project kickoff, San Jose","pending",""

-Sally can review a submitted expense report using the its ID:
+Sally can review a submitted expense report using the its ID (see :ref:`show-expense-report`):

 .. code-block:: bash